What Are the Self-Publishing Pros and Cons?

 To top it all off, self-publishing is instantaneous.
 As soon as it’s ready, your book can be available to readers.
 Books can take six to eighteen months to hit shelfs through a traditional publisher.

-So the fact that no one’s there to stop a self-publisher from publishing a sub-par book is one of the biggest cons of self-publishing – but one you can avoid falling victim to.
-Since you’re not an expert in every step of the process, this is where a hybrid publishing service becomes invaluable, connecting you to professionals who can bring traditional publishing quality to your self-published work.
+So the fact that no one’s there to stop a self-publisher from publishing a sub-par book is one of the strongest cons of self-publishing – but one you can avoid falling victim to.
+Since you’re not an expert in every step of the process, a hybrid publishing service becomes invaluable, connecting you to professionals who can bring traditional publishing quality to your self-published work.

 Another con is that overall sales will, generally speaking, likely be lower.
 This is not necessarily the case, and also depends on your marketing and distribution efforts.